 How are vaccines given to my baby?

-Vaccines are given as single or combined dose injections and administered orally or through nasal sprays.
-Injections will usually be given into your baby’s thigh or bottom and then into their arm once they are a year old.
+Vaccines are given as single or combined dose injections and administered orally or through nasal sprays6.
+Injections will usually be given into your baby’s thigh or bottom and then into their arm once they are a year old7.

-Single-dose vaccines include meningitis B (MenB), meningitis C (MenC), rotavirus, flu, and pneumococcal vaccine (PCV).
-Rotavirus is given orally using a dropper.
-Flu vaccines, which are delivered through a nasal spray, will be offered to your baby when they are two years old.
+Single-dose vaccines include meningitis B (MenB), rotavirus, flu, and pneumococcal vaccine (PCV)8.
+Rotavirus is given orally using a dropper9.
+Flu vaccines, which are delivered through a nasal spray, will be offered to your baby when they are two years old10.

 Combined vaccinations include: DTaP/IPV/Hib.
 This stands for diphtheria, whooping cough (pertussis), tetanus, polio, and the bacterium Haemophilus influenzae type b.
-Also known as the ‘five-in-one’ vaccine, it is given in one injection.
+Also known as the ‘five-in-one’ vaccine, it is given in one injection8.

 Your healthcare professional will check that your baby is well before proceeding with the vaccinations.
 Be sure to let them know if your baby has a fever, diarrhoea or has been ill, as they may decide to delay for a few days.

 You may have to remove your baby’s clothing, so dress them in clothes that are easy to take on and off.